Carb Blockers: Are They a Good or Bad Idea?

 It’s important to realize that this inhibition of carbohydrate is only effective with what are known as ‘complex carbs.’

-Complex carbs include grains, legumes, and vegetables, for example:
+Complex carbs include grains, legumes, and vegetables.
+Here are some example foods that contain them:

 • Barley